-The Biology Department of The University of Montana Western (UMW) is proposing to restructure its degree offerings.
-It currently offers a Bachelor of Arts Major (B.A.) with a Biology Option and six associated Related Areas (Sub-Options): Biological Mathematics; Cell/Molecular Biology; Health and Human Performance; Preprofessional Health Sciences; Veterinary Science and Wildlife Biology.
-Montana Western is proposing to eliminate the BA: Biology Option and its six associated Related Areas (Sub-Options) and replace it with a Bachelor of Science (B.S.)
-Major in Biology with three Options: Molecular Bioscience, Wildlife Ecology and Integrative Biology.
-The new B.S.
-Major will allow the UMW Biology Department to more effectively meet the needs of its students as it will eliminate redundancy in the current biology program, it is a more appropriate degree for our students and it is easier to explain to prospective students.
+The Biology Department at the University of Montana Western (UMW) is proposing to restructure its degree offerings.
+It currently offers a Bachelor of Arts degree (BA) with a Biology Option and six associated Related Areas (sub-options): Biological Mathematics; Cell/Molecular Biology; Health and Human Performance; Pre-professional Health Sciences; Veterinary Science and Wildlife Biology.
+We are proposing to eliminate the BA: Biology Option and its six associated Related Areas and replace it with a Bachelor of Science major (BS) in Biology with three distinct Options: Molecular Bioscience, Wildlife Ecology and Integrative Biology.
+The new Bachelor of Science degree will allow the UMW Biology Department to more effectively meet the needs of its students as it will eliminate redundancy in the current biology program, it is a more appropriate degree for our students and it is easier to explain to prospective students.